Hims Reviews: Are Hims' products and services legit?

 Roman$4$11

-Hair loss treatments follow a similar pattern, with Hims offering some compelling deals on certain medications while its competitors occasionally undercut its pricing on others.
+Hair loss treatments follow a similar pattern, with Hims offering some compelling deals on certain medications — for instance, its topical finasteride and minoxidil combo — while its competitors occasionally undercut its pricing on others.

-Hims offers a prescription anti-aging cream for a low monthly rate when you start your subscription.
+Hims offers a prescription anti-aging cream for a relatively low monthly rate when you start your subscription.
 You can also get a 1-ounce bottle of its vitamin C serum for $33.
-Compared to a similar serum by Kiehl’s — a popular retail skincare brand — that costs over $41 for the same quantity, the savings are obvious.
-That said, Roman offers a similar custom skincare program for the same starting price.
+Compared to a similar serum by Kiehl’s — a popular retail skincare brand — that costs nearly $80 for less than double the quantity, the savings are obvious.

 Things can get a lot more complicated when you start creating comprehensive treatment plans for hair loss or erectile dysfunction, as costs can add up quickly.
 There are also different billing and shipment options, but we’ll get deeper into Hims’ pricing nuances below.